SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshRouteHeaderMatchMethod.md

 ```

 ### -Range
-The object that specifies the range of numbers that the header value sent by the client must be included in.
+An object that represents the range of values to match on.

 Type: MatchRange
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-appmesh-route-headermatchmethod.html#cfn-appmesh-route-headermatchmethod-range